kev-n-dev/sky_way/README.md

 ## License
 This project is licensed under the [Proprietary License](LICENSE).
-You may not use this software for commercial purposes without explicit permission from the author.ild step and keeps the rest intact.
-Let me know if you'd like any further adjustments!
+You may not use this software for commercial purposes without explicit permission from the author.